Robert Wyland: Conservation and outreach

 After spending the first half of his career focused on drawing attention to marine mammal conservation, Wyland, along with co-author and frequent environmental collaborator Steve Creech expanded the focus of the Wyland Foundation to raise awareness about issues affecting U.S. waterways, including urban runoff, nutrient pollution, and marine debris issues.
-Among their work was the creation of a 1,000 square traveling clean water science center, featuring a 40-person onboard interactive movie theater, computer model simulations of region's affected by water pollution, and onboard running rivers.
+Among their work was the creation of a 1,000 square foot traveling clean water science center, featuring a 40-person onboard interactive movie theater, computer model simulations of region's affected by water pollution, and onboard running rivers.
 "You can't protect one area of water without thinking about how we protect all of it, because it's all connected," Wyland said.
 "If you want to think about protecting our ocean, you have to think about what we're doing to our freshwater habitats.
 The lakes, the rivers, the streams, the ponds, the wetlands.
 It's all connected."